-- 2.23.
-Directors appointed to casual vacancies during any reporting period are required to stand for election at the next general meeting of members. - 2.24.
-All directors, excluding the Managing Director, are required to retire and, if eligible, stand for re-election by members at least once every three years.
-Before recommending the re-election of any director to members, the Board has regard to the recommendations of the Nomination and Remuneration Committee, any relevant performance assessments and the mix of skills, experience and expertise represented on the Board at the time. - 2.25.
-Directors required to retire at a meeting, or only hold office until that meeting, are eligible for re-election or election (as appropriate). - 2.26.
+- 2.25.
+Directors appointed to casual vacancies during any reporting period are required to stand for election at the next general meeting of members. - 2.26.
+All directors, excluding the Managing Director, are required to retire and, if eligible, stand for re-election by members at least once every three years. - 2.27.
 Where incumbent directors are to be nominated for re-election, their performance is reviewed by the Nomination and Remuneration Committee.
-The Committee then makes recommendations to the Board as to their nomination for re-election.
-The Board then makes recommendations to shareholders in the Notice of Meeting concerning the election or re-election of any director.
+The Committee then makes recommendations to the Board as to their nomination for re-election based on the directors' performance assessments, mix of skills, experience and expertise and the requirements of the Board at the time.
+Having regard to the Committee's assessments and recommendations, the Board then makes recommendations to shareholders in the Notice of Meeting concerning the election or re-election of any director.